 Depending on your Private Health Insurance, you may be eligible for instant rebates from the cost of the consultation.
-Additionally, your GP may write a Chronic Disease Management (also known as CDM, previously Enhanced Primary Care - EPC) Plan which entitles you up to five discounted visits.
+Additionally, your GP may write a Chronic Disease Management (also known as CDM, previously Enhanced Primary Care - EPC) Plan which entitles you up to 5 free visits a year.

 Work out your nutritional needs, incorporating your medical conditions and personal circumstances

 Review any blood tests, biopsy or other test results